-Our Sage 50 Accounts course is special because not only does it deliver terrific depth on a practical level; it also results in the award of a nationally recognised Pitman Training certificate, respected by employers everywhere.
+Our Sage 50 Accounts course (previously Sage Line 50 course)is special because not only does it deliver terrific depth on a practical level; it also results in the award of a nationally recognised Pitman Training certificate, respected by employers everywhere.

 Sage 50 Accounts is one of the most used software programmes in Britain, so it’s essential to know how to use it if you want to work in bookkeeping.

 Study of Sage 50 Accounts will enable you to take the AAT Level 2 Award in Computerised Bookkeeping.

 Who Should Study This Sage 50 Accounts Course?